 IT managers should layer additional security on top of the basic features of the mobile device operating system.
-Endpoint security software helps to reduce the attack surface, and Android-specific security tools such as Samsung Knox bring additional security (such as VPN) data loss protection and containerization features.
+Endpoint security software helps to reduce the attack surface, and Android-specific security tools such as Samsung Knox bring additional security — such as virtual private network (VPN) — as well as data loss protection and containerization features.

 MDM tools are key systems for IT managers to corral devices and keep them up-to-date and compliant with policies for authentication, encryption and end-point security.